CellCards/CellCard-LinkML/README.md

 Note that the CellCard-LinkML will also work closely with interoperable ontologies, which will provide standard representation of related terms and relations among the terms.

+For our first testing, we will use the podocyte example: https://cellcards.org/podocyte.php

 ### A Similar Example:
 If you want to see linkml in action you can look at the [NMDC Schema](https://microbiomedata.github.io/nmdc-schema/).
 The documentation and [jsonschema](https://github.com/microbiomedata/nmdc-schema/blob/main/jsonschema/nmdc.schema.json) were generated from the LinkML [nmdc.yaml](https://github.com/microbiomedata/nmdc-schema/blob/main/src/schema/nmdc.yaml) file.
 A similar approach would be used for the cell cards: